IAMichan/america/README.md

 # Welcome to "The American Dream" Website

-"The American Dream" is a website dedicated to exploring the diverse landscapes, cities, culture, and history of the United States of America.
+"The American Dream" is a website dedicated to exploring the diverse landscapes, cities, and history of the United States of America.
 Whether you're a traveler, history enthusiast, or someone interested in discovering the beauty of America, you've come to the right place.

 ## Features